nsnikhil/go-datastructures/README.md

 ### Known Issues

 1. Multiple implementation of sorting algorithm.
 2. Concurrent search dose not provide enough performance benefits and also the benchmark test for the same sometimes gets into infinite loop.
+3. In heap one can add two elements even though the comparator type and element type is not same.

 ---